Gold, Silver & Palladium

 Exquisite gold leaf signage… Without breaking the bank.

 The eye-catching beauty of gold leaf is surprisingly cost-effective and will outlast any other material without ever losing its shine.
 It can be applied to glass, metals, painted, coated or varnished wood, cars, boats, and masonry.

 “Loose leaf gilding” or “water gilding” is the skill of applying loose gold leaf to a surface using a gilder’s tip and static.
 This is a highly-regarded craft that is still applied by hand and takes years to master.
 It’s used extensively on glass and then burnished for the classic, quintessential gold leaf look.

 Transfer leaf gilding

 “Transfer gilding” is the skill of applying pressed gold.
 The leaf is attached to nonstick paper and transferred to a surface that has been primed with an adhesive known as gold size.
 It’s widely used for exterior signs, government buildings, law courts, embassies, museums, galleries, and places of worship.

 Contact us today for a free quote, and find out how gold leaf can help your business.

-We are recommended by English Heritage, and in London examples of our work can be found at The British Museum, The Tower of London, The Royal Opera House, The Royal Academy of Music, The Imperial War Museum, Harrods, Selfridges, and many Pubs, Restaurants, Fashion Outlets, and art galleries.
+We are recommended for gilded lettering by English Heritage, and our work can be seen at several prestigious London locations, including The Tower of London, The Royal Opera House, and the British Museum.

-From 23 ct. gold to silver leaf and palladium
+From 24 ct.
+Gold to silver leaf and palladium